 Exchange Vs DEX Vs Swap- An Overview and Comparison

-To resolve these pain points, trading markets are increasingly adopting blockchain integration into their existing platforms to gain a competitive advantage and bring high efficiency, transparency, and accuracy across trading exchanges.
-The core concept of blockchain strives to transfer the control and decision-making authority from a centralized system to the distributed networks, which is the best means to avoid manipulation of records and fraud.
+To overcome prevailing challenges in the traditional trading system, companies migrate their existing solutions to the blockchain.
+It helps them gain a competitive advantage and leverage high efficiency, transparency, and security.
+The core concept of blockchain strives to transfer the control and decision-making authority from a centralized system to the distributed networks, which is the best way to avoid manipulating records and fraudulent activities.

 - What is a centralized exchange?

 - How does decentralized exchange work?

 - What is a swap?